Bayesian Semiparametric Longitudinal Inverse-Probit Mixed Models for Category Learning: Posterior Inference

 Algorithm \ref{algo: RT} generates samples from the conditional joint distribution of $\tau_{1:d_{0}}$, conditioned on the event $\tau_{d}\leq \tau_{1:d_{0}}$. \end{Lem}

 Proof of Lemma \ref{lem3} is provided in \ref{app: lem3}.

-It can be verified that the acceptance ratio of Algorithm \ref{algo: RT} is $M^{-1}=P\left( \tau_{d} \leq \tau_{1:d_{0}}\right)$ \citep[see][]{Robert2004Monte} which depends on the drift parameters only.
-If the drift parameters are ordered accordingly, so as to satisfy $\mu_{d} \geq \mu_{1:d_{0}}$, the acceptance ratios become close to one.
-The implication is that the algorithm becomes faster as the sampler converges.
+It can be verified that the acceptance ratio of Algorithm \ref{algo: RT} is $M^{-1}=P\left( \tau_{d} \leq \tau_{1:d_{0}}\right)$ \citep[see][]{Robert2004Monte} which depends on the drift parameters alone.
+If the drift parameters are ordered accordingly, so as to satisfy $\mu_{d} \geq \mu_{1:d_{0}}$, the acceptance ratios increase.
+The algorithm thus becomes faster as the sampler converges.

 As noted earlier, sampling the latent inverse-gaussian distributed response times $\tau_{1:d_{0}}$ greatly simplifies computation.
 Most of the chosen priors, including the priors on the coefficients $\bbeta$ in the fixed and random effects, are conjugate.
-Due to space constraints, the details are deferred to Section \ref{sec: post inference sm} in the supplementary material.
+Due to space constraints, the details are deferred to Section S.3 in the supplementary material.